An SAP license audit is:

 Are all SAP products in-scope for an annual SAP License Audit?

 Not necessarily.
 SAP may be unable to review every annual license audit submission in detail.
-Issues can be missed or not raised with the customer at the time.
+Issues can be missed or not brought to the customer’s attention at the time.

 Are SAP License Audit Workbench measurements always accurate?